bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is Filebeat?</summary><br><b>

+Filebeat is used to monitor the logging directories inside of VMs or mounted as a sidecar if exporting logs from containers, and then forward these logs onward for further processing, usually to logstash.
 </b></details>

 <details>
 <summary>If one is using ELK, is it a must to also use filebeat?
 In what scenarios it's useful to use filebeat?</summary><br><b>

+Filebeat is a typical component of the ELK stack, since it was developed by Elastic to work with the other products (Logstash and Kibana).
+It's possible to send logs directly to logstash, though this often requires coding changes for the application.
+Particularly for legacy applications with little test coverage, it might be a better option to use filebeat, since you don't need to make any changes to the application code.
 </b></details>

 <details>